Audio Basis - articles about audio

 An audio signal is an air oscillation (sound) converted to electrical oscillations via a microphone.

-Digital form of an electrical audio signal is a number sequence that is converted in analog-to-digital converter (ADC).
+Digital form of an electrical audio signal is a number sequence that is converted in analog-t-digital converter (ADC).

 The sequence allows the creation of electrical oscillations back via digital-to-analog converter (DAC).

-An audio signal (the electrical oscillations) may be presented as DSD or PCM.
+An audio signal (the electrical oscillations) may be presented in Direct Stream Digital or Pulse Code Modulation.

 It’s like we can assemble the same mosaic from small squares or circles.